Organizational Profiles

 #OlderAndGreener is a campaign of the Centre for Ageing Better, a charity in the United Kingdom (UK), highlighting the important contribution older people make to tacking climate change.
 Individuals in the UK can join the campaign and can share their story by using “#OlderAndGreener” in their Tweets.

 Climate Legacy is a project to engage and mobilize older Canadians in climate action through their voice, their time, and their money.
-Their vision is that Canada moves steadily and effectively towards a zero net carbon economy in the next decade.
+This is to ensure that Canada moves steadily and effectively towards a zero net carbon economy in the next decade.
+It is funded by the Group of 78, which is a membership organization.

 Elders Climate Action is a project of the Elders Action Network, a nonprofit organization whose mission is to encourage elders throughout the United States to take action on social and environmental challenges.
 ECA members work to inform, inspire, and engage others to take action on the climate crisis.